cllu/wiki2vec/README.md

 The generated corpus file is around 21G.

 Then you can feed the corpus file to standard word2vec program.

-### Readable Wikipedia

-Wikipedia dumps are stored in xml format.
-This is a difficult format to process in parallel because the  xml file has to be streamed getting the articles on the go.
-A Readable wikipedia Dump is a transformation of the dump such that it is easy to pipeline into tools such as Spark or Hadoop.

-Every line in a readable wikipedia dump follows the format:
-`Dbpedia Title` `<tab>` `Article's Text`

-The class `org.idio.wikipedia.dumps.ReadableWiki` gets a `multistreaming-xml.bz2`wikipedia dump and outputs a readable wikipedia.

-params:
- - path to wikipedia dump
- - path to output readable wikipedia i.e:

-`java -Xmx10G -Xms10G -cp org.idio.wikipedia.dumps.ReadableWiki wiki2vec-assembly-1.0.jar path-to-wiki-dump/eswiki-20150105-pages-articles-multistream.xml.bz2 pathTo/output/ReadableWikipedia`

 ### Word2Vec Corpus